ctools/ctools/doc/source/users/reference_manual/ctpsfcube.rst

 The energy binning of the cube may be either linear, logarithmic, or custom defined using an input file.

-ctpsfcube requires on input the event list or observation definition XML file that has been used in the generation of the counts cube using :doc:`ctbin`.
+:ref:`ctpsfcube` requires on input the event list or observation definition XML file that has been used in the generation of the counts cube using :doc:`ctbin`.

 It is not recommended to use the counts cube for the point spread function